exciting-io/printer/README.md

 Find out more about [getting a printer on the wiki][getting-a-printer] on the [wiki][].

-You can also see some sample applications: [Printer Mail](https://github.com/freerange/printer-mail) and [Printer Paint](https://github.com/freerange/printer-paint).
+You can also see some sample applications: [Printer Mail](https://github.com/freerange/printer-mail) [Printer Paint](https://github.com/freerange/printer-paint) and [Printer Weather](https://github.com/freerange/printer-weather).

+If you're interested in the background, take a look at the [project page](http://gofreerange.com/printer), or the [introductory blog post](http://gofreerange.com/hello-printer).

+The rest of this README is about running the backend server software, and requires a lot of work.

 Server Setup
 -------------